hackclub/hackclub/workshops/rails_notes/README.md

 	3. `sudo apt-get update && sudo apt-get install heroku —yes`
 3. Log in to your Heroku account: `heroku login`
 4. Create a new Heroku app: `heroku create` (or, if you want to use a custom name, `heroku create notes-MYNAME`)
-	1. Copy the URL there.
+	- Copy the URL there.
 When we deploy, your app will be there.
 5. Deploy! `git push heroku master`
 6. Run the database migration: `heroku run rails db:migrate`

 Now, open the URL you copied in a new tab.
 Your app is live!
+Anyone can publish notes on your new website.

-Go ahead and show it off on [Slack](https://hackclub.slack.com)'s `#shipit` channel 🙂
+If you want, show it off on [Slack](https://hackclub.slack.com)'s `#shipit` channel 🙂

+Finally, and push your work today to GitHub:

+1. `cd ..` (back to the parent directory)
+2. `git push origin master`